RiverArchitect/RA_wiki/wiki/Installation.md

 ## Requirements<a name="req"></a>

-The execution of *River Architect* requires the following packages, which are part of the standard *ArcPro* - *Python3* distribution:
+The execution of *River Architect* requires the following packages, which are part of the standard *ArcGIS Pro* - *Python3* distribution:
 - `arcpy`
 - `argparse`
 - `glob`